 Sheath - Leather.

 Sunday, October 28, 2012

-Greg Wilbur, a wonderful Portland-based artist and maker, has kindly agreed to tutor me in the ways of Raising Copper.
-This small gourd was hammered out of a flat, circular sheet of copper, after which I experimented with techniques of Repousse, and the patina is just remnants of pitch treated with heat.
-Since this was my attempt at learning as much as I could about the process, I experimented with the poor thing until it looked like it had had enough abuse for one lifetime.
+Greg Wilbur, a wonderful Portland-based artist, has kindly agreed to tutor me in the ways of Raising Copper.
+This small gourd was hammered out of a flat, circular sheet of copper, after which I experimented with techniques of Repousse.
+The patina is just remnants of pitch treated with heat (I stuck it in an oven).